-Instructions: Take a large IsaBlender vessel containing 4 or 5 oz. of water, add above ingredients, and blend.
+Instructions: Take a large IsaBlender® vessel containing 4 or 5 ounces of water, add above ingredients, and blend.
 If desired, add 2 or 3 ice cubes (or crushed ice) and re-blend.
 Because the mix tends to foam up quickly, it’s suggested to shake vigorously before blending.
-With exception of the recipe using IsaCalcium, any of these combinations can also work well in the IsaShaker™.
-Enjoy 30 to 60 minutes before bed.
+Any of these combinations can also work well in the IsaShaker™.
+Enjoy 30-60 minutes before bed.
 It can be performed on any Shake Day; however, it’s not recommended on a Cleanse Day.

 Additional product recommendations:

 - Take 1 P.M. packet of Complete Essentials™ Daily Pack (besides calcium, it includes other important nutrients such as vitamin D, vitamin K, and omega-3s) preferably at dinner time prior to the BBB recipe above

 The BBB bottom line is that there are a variety of ways to achieve its goals so long as you include whey protein along with calcium in the diet throughout the day and make sure to focus on getting the most restful sleep possible through a healthy lifestyle, balanced diet, and proper supplementation.

 *Update 3-6-2014: IsaCalcium has now been discontinued.
 Please feel free to substitute IsaCalcium with Isagenix Fruits™ or AMPED™ Hydrate to continue enjoying the benefits of the Isagenix BBB.

 †These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.